-- Program's evaluation strengths and challenges
+- Program's evaluation strengths and gaps

-After the Onsite Consultations
+After the On-site Consultations

 What do programs need to do to receive follow-up TA?

-To receive follow-up TA, programs can contact their assigned TA Provider directly.
+To receive follow-up TA, programs can contact their assigned TA Providers directly.
 If program representatives have any questions or concerns about follow-up TA, they also should feel free to contact their Service to Science Lead (see contact information below).
 In addition, TA Providers will contact their assigned programs at fairly regular intervals to assess program progress on or desire to address items in their action plans.

 What type of help does Service to Science provide?

-- design a program evaluation plan
+- Designing a program evaluation plan

-- analyze data collected for evaluation purposes
+- Analyzing data collected for evaluation purposes

 What type of help does Service to Science not provide?